 How Hunting Helps Birds

-Carefully controlled hunting can be beneficial to birds in several ways, such as...
+Carefully controlled hunting can be beneficial to birds in several important ways, including:

-- Population Control: Adjusting take limits on game birds is a method of population control that will keep the birds from overpopulating an area and depleting resources.
+- Population Control: Adjusting take limits on game birds is a method of population control that will keep the birds from overpopulating an area and depleting resources or becoming a nuisance.
 This helps minimize the spread of diseases that could decimate not only game birds, but could spread to other bird species and wildlife.